fnelson4314/Coding-Language-Notes/CodingLanguages/YAML_ansible.md

 An Ansible Role is a reusable and standalone component that encapsulates a set of Ansible tasks and configurations.
 Think of roles as the equivalent of functions/methods in traditional programming languages.

 - To create a new role, you can run the command **ansible-galaxy init my_role**
+- This creates a premade scaffolding of files including defaults, files, handlers, tasks, templates, meta, tests, and vars
 - This can then be used in your playbook like:
 ```yaml
 ---